Skip to main content

 Revision name

-The name of the latest public document revision.
+The name of the latest document revision.

-This is the name of the file that was originally uploaded and cannot be changed.
+The revision name is the name of the file that was originally uploaded and cannot be changed.

 As there can be multiple revisions in a document this name can be different from the document name which is the gather name for all the revisions in the document.